 Wildlife thrives along the Montgomery Canal.
-It is one of the most important canals in the country for nature, much of it is a Site of Special Scientific Interest and the Welsh section is of international importance, designated a Special Area of Conservation for its aquatic plants.
+It's one of the most important canals in the country for nature, much of it is a Site of Special Scientific Interest and the Welsh section is of international importance, designated a Special Area of Conservation for its aquatic plants.

-The canal is the best location in the world for floating water plantain.
+One of several SSSis around our waterways, the 'Monty' (as that canal is known locally) is the best location in the world for floating water plantain.
 Otters and water voles have also been spotted along its length.
 Several nature reserves border the canal, filled with wildflowers and insects, including dragonflies and damselflies.

 Walking or cycling along the towpath is an excellent way to experience the peace and tranquility of this rural canal.
 The canal towpath has recently been resurfaced between Newtown and Welshpool and work continues to the border at Llanymynech.